pietronickl/EvolutionOfNewsHeadlines/README.md

 The scripts in this repository contain the analyses used in our paper and can be used to to reproduce our findings.

-### Python scripts for preprocessing and natural language processing:
+### Scripts for preprocessing and natural language processing:
 - clean_raw_dataCL.py
 - sentiment_analyse_clean_dataCL.py
 - syntax_analyse_clean_dataCL.py
 - feature_extract_clean_dataCL.py
+- extract_final_features.r

 ### R scripts for statistical analysis: